nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 **What the SQL layer does:**
 - **`fn_ContractStatus`** — a parameterised function that classifies each supplier as Secure, Near Expiry or Inactive, as of any date you give it.
 Not a fixed column locked to one date.
 - **`usp_LoadFactSpend`** — checks and converts staged data.
 Rows that fail — wrong type, or an unknown key — go to a `Fact_Spend_Exceptions` table with a reason.
 Nothing is silently dropped or silently loaded.
-- **Declared, unenforced keys** — `PRIMARY KEY`/`FOREIGN KEY ...
-NOT ENFORCED` constraints record the intended structure of the model.
+- **Declared, unenforced keys** — in plain terms, the tables record which columns are meant to link to which, the same way a diagram would, even though the database doesn't actively check this at write time.
+In SQL, this is written as `PRIMARY KEY`/`FOREIGN KEY ...
+NOT ENFORCED` constraints.
 Fabric Warehouse does not check them at write time, but they still document how the tables relate.

 **Tested, not just built:** the quarantine logic was checked by deliberately adding a row with a bad date and an unknown supplier key.
 It was caught correctly and routed to the exceptions table.
 The main fact table was not affected.